HayakawaXD/Keylogger-with-Webhook-Discord/README.md

-# Keylogger Simples para Discord
+# Simple Keylogger for Discord

 Simple Python keylogger to capture keystrokes and send them to a Discord webhook.